Denise Brown with her "Winter's Work"! Authored Two Books, illustrated another book with Crystal Kent and republished Abenaki The Indian Pony.

 - Owner of Ad-Cetera Graphics in Portsmouth, an ad agency specializing in

-computer graphics, illustration, typesetting, web design and specialty
+computer graphics, illustration, graphic design, web design and specialty

 products since 1980 with husband John F. O'Sullivan.